 The Journal provides the following options as ways to publish:

 Journal articles—Manuscripts should be empirically based.
 However, we will accept articles that utilize a variety of research designs including quantitative, qualitative, and mixed-methods.
+Additionally, scholarship that is written utilizing non-empirical approaches such as historical, theoretical, or philosophical approaches are welcomed.
 The articles should have something to do with higher education programs, related education studies, national developments affecting the study of higher education, etc. Somehow it should involve this study of higher education or research on higher education as a field of study, or related national higher education and degree systems.
 Articles should be no more than 9,000 words.

 International Forum-These short paper submissions provide an opportunity for program coordinators and directors to share information about their programs or related institutions, especially if it has an effect on their programs.
 This is a venue to share program announcements about developments or changes.
 Sample topic categories for this type of submission include: curricular change, degree changes, faculty developments, student activities, or institutional positive influences.
 The idea is to create a forum where there is some social interaction that help builds up a global community of higher education program leaders.
 Articles should be no more than 500 words.